yaoghh21/Advanced-Lane-Line-Finding---Final-Project/README.md

 **2.Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a threshold binary image.
 Provide an example of a binary image result.**

 To generate the binary image I started converting the undistorted image to HLS color space and separted the color channels to l_channel and s_channel.
+All these steps are labeled clearly in the Jupyter Notebooks file.

 ![](Images/HLS.png)